 What is R4K?

-Ready 4 Kindergarten (R4K) is a partnership between United Way, local schools, parents, and community organizations.
-R4K Family School Coordinators engage local resources ensuring children start school ready to learn and continue their education fully engaged, paving the way for career and life success.
+Ready For Kindergarten (R4K) is a partnership between United Way, local schools, parents, and community organizations.
+R4K Family School Navigators engage local resources ensuring children start school ready to learn and continue their education fully engaged, paving the way for career and life success.

 Ready to Learn.
 Ready for Life.

 Most students who start behind, stay behind.
 Research shows that children who enter school ready to learn are more likely to achieve early reading proficiency by third grade, and consequently more likely to graduate high school on time.

 Growing up in an adverse family household can significantly impact a child’s school readiness.
 Often, these children achieve less in school, repeat grades, and drop out.
 As adults, they earn less and experience higher rates of delinquency and crime.

 R4K is a step ladder toward scholastic achievement — improving school readiness and supporting children and parents to make a positive impact during those early years.
 R4K’s benefits stack up over time: students who graduate high school are more likely to find a job that pays a livable wage, live healthier lives, stay out of the justice system and have children who also graduate high school on time.

 What is Kindergarten Readiness?

 Children are ready for Kindergarten when they begin school prepared to engage in and benefit from early learning experiences that best promote their success.